openfoodfacts/nutripatrol-frontend/README.md

 This repository works with the backend of Nutri-Patrol: [Nutri-Patrol API](https://github.com/openfoodfacts/nutripatrol) Please check this one before running the frontend.

+## Current sources of reports for Nutri-Patrol
+- Automatic population by Robotoff, based on Cloud Vision flagging (NSFW flags)
+- Manual user reports from the Classic web app, as well as our next generation frontend, Open Food Facts Explorer
+- The mobile app is currently not wired to send reports.
+An open PR awaits your help (Flutter)

 ## 🎨 Design
 - [![Figma](https://img.shields.io/badge/figma-%23F24E1E.svg?logo=figma&logoColor=white) Mockups & Benchmarks](https://www.figma.com/design/SRU9iQ5DIpKNa6izKEiqyo/NutriPatrol--quality-?node-id=48-36&p=f&t=Ly2rYxJgs4fcTane-0)
 - Are you a designer ?
 [Join the design team](https://github.com/openfoodfacts/openfoodfacts-design)